AB-1042

 Key Takeaways

-• Prioritizes grants for disadvantaged communities and socially disadvantaged beekeepers.
+• Prioritizes projects that benefit disadvantaged communities and socially disadvantaged beekeepers.

 Summary